gerhardsletten/vite-react-router-ssr-suspend/README.md

 );
 ```

-But data for react query is passed as a serialized variable which we hydrate React Query's `queryClient` with.
+No need to preload data for react query since we hydrate a variable passed from SSR:

 ```tsx
 <Hydrate state={window.__REACT_QUERY_INITIAL_QUERIES__}>